Mantle cell lymphoma

 Steroids are substances made naturally in the body.
 They can also be made artificially and used as drugs.
 Steroids are used for many different reasons, and for many different illnesses and conditions.
 In non Hodgkin lymphoma, you take steroids along with your chemotherapy drugs.
 Doctors have found that the treatment is more successful when you have steroids and chemotherapy together.
 The common steroid drugs include

 There are many different types of biological therapy.
 They act on processes in cancer cells.
 For example they can change the way cells signal to each other.
 Or they can stimulate the body to attack or control the growth of cancer cells.
 One of these drugs is rituximab.
 It is a type of monoclonal antibody.
-You may have it with chemotherapy.
+You may have it with chemotherapy for mantle cell lymphoma.

 Question about cancer?
 Contact our information nurse team